wizeline/project-lab/CONTRIBUTING.md

 #### **Did you write a patch that fixes a bug?**

-- Open a new GitHub pull request with the patch.
+- Open a [new GitHub pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) with the patch.

 - Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-- Before submitting, please read the [Contributing to ProjectLab](https://github.com/wizeline/project-lab/blob/main/CODE_OF_CONDUCT.md) guide to know more about coding conventions and benchmarks.
+- Before submitting, please read the [Code of Conduct](https://github.com/wizeline/project-lab/blob/main/CODE_OF_CONDUCT.md) guide to know more about coding conventions and benchmarks.

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**